 DIETARY SYSTEMS AND CONCEPTS

 Theories about what and how to eat abound.
 Each theory helps some people, so books have been written extolling many of them.
-As a physician who specializes in this area, I have worked with over 45,000 clients.
-Some have followed different systems before I worked with them, and I always ask for their feedback.
-I have also experimented personally with a number of the concepts and systems discussed below.
+As one who specializes in this area, I have worked with over 60,000 clients.
+Some have followed different systems before I worked with them, and I often ask for their feedback.
 This is a report on my observations of which work best today, and why.

 The article is divided into dietetic and medical diet concepts, general popular concepts and metabolic typing concepts.
-These are not all the popular diet systems, but they represent a good sampling of those that are most current today.
+This does not include all the popular diet systems, but they represent a good sampling of those that are most current today.

 DIETETIC AND MEDICAL CLASSIFICATIONS OF FOODS AND NUTRIENTS, AND DIETARY CONCEPTS